Our founder Céline Jennison, commonly makes tinctures at home to help cure all sorts of every-day ailments.

 - Coffee grinder

 Step 1: Place herbs in a clean coffee grinder and pulse a few times.
 This helps to break down the cell walls

 Step 2: Place herbs and menstruum in a jar and stir well.
 It is ok if the herbs are not fully covered in the menstruum, as long as everything is saturated.

 Step 3: Label the jar clearly with the date & the ingredients.

 Step 4: Store the jar in a cool place, out of direct sunlight.
 Shake the jar daily for 2-4 weeks.

 Step 5: Strain ~ Grab a clean bowl or large measuring cup.
 Place a strainer, lined with cheesecloth, over the bowl.
 Pour the tincture through the cheesecloth.
 Squeeze all of the liquid out of the wet herbs, and compost the herbs.

 Step 6: Bottle ~ Pour the tincture into an amber, or colored glass tincture bottle.
 Label the tincture clearly with the date and ingredients.

 Storage: Keep your tinctures in a cool, dark place, like a medicine cabinet or kitchen cupboard.

-- For more information on DIY tinctures, along with several more holistic tips for strengthening your immune system, check out our free guide!
+- For more information on tincture recipes, along with several more holistic tips for strengthening your immune system, check out our free guide!